Voggastur/user-centric-frontend-project/README.md

 #  My Resume Website

 The aim of this website is to present myself to potential employers in the best light and showcase my abilities as a front end developer.
-The website itself will be pretty basic to provide an easy-to-read interface and no-nonsense content for potential employers and assessors to read, however on my portfolio page I will showcase more advanced projects which I will add later in the course.
+The website itself will be pretty basic at this stage but will provide an easy interface with contextual content for potential employers and assessors to see, however on my portfolio page I will showcase more advanced projects later on in the course.

 ## wireframes